QualiMaster/QM-EASyProducer/README.md

 EASy-Producer (https://github.com/SSEHUB/EASyProducer) must be installed (either as source code or as release bundles).
 Also the QualiMaster infrastructure configuration tool (QM-IConf, https://github.com/QualiMaster/QM-IConf) uses the EASy-Producer extensions for QualiMaster.

+Further, the extension also contains a debug program useful to load a (local) version of the QualiMaster configuration model and to perform tests / debug against the source code of EASy-Producer.

-QM-IConf is released as open source under the Apache 2.0 license.
+QualiMaster.Extension for EASy-Producer is released as open source under the Apache 2.0 license.